 Between 10 and 12 Houses may produce a play in a typical year.
 Productions are split between the Farrer Theatre and the Caccia Studio, with some smaller productions staged within the Houses themselves.
-House plays tend to be inclusive — large casts, large backstage crews — so as to involve as many of the students in the House as possible in order to give them the full theatrical experience.
+House plays tend to be inclusive — large casts, large backstage crews — so as to involve as many of the boys in the House as possible in order to give them the full theatrical experience.
 For this reason, they are usually directed by a member of the teaching staff or on occasion a freelance director.

 Every year there are two independent play slots which are produced, directed, cast and managed solely by boys.
-The texts for these productions are often drawn from contemporary and original voices and are a chance for students to develop their conceptual skills and to practise leading a team.
+The texts for these productions are often drawn from contemporary and original voices and are a chance for boys to develop their conceptual skills and to practise leading a team.

 House Play Competition

 This takes place every year in the Lent half (term).
 Houses enter a piece of theatre lasting not more than 20 minutes.
 This can be a complete play or an excerpt, based around a given theme.
-All directorial, production, and performance work is done exclusively by students from the House.
+All directorial, production, and performance work is done exclusively by boys from the House.
 The final round of the competition is judged by an outside adjudicator, typically a professional actor or director, and a trophy is awarded.

 School Play Festival

 Every few years there is a festival of new writing and all boys and staff are encouraged to submit plays.
 All the theatres, as well as one-off venues, are used, and the whole school celebrates theatre over an intense week.
-In the 2016 festival, there were eight original plays, all directed by boys, including a radio play written by a student in his first year.
+In the 2016 festival, there were eight original plays, all directed by boys, including a radio play written by a boy in his first year.
 There is also a play writing workshop established for emerging writers to help them bring their ideas to the stage.